 Each February, thousands of chocolate lovers descend on Historic Downtown Glendale's Murphy Park for the annual Chocolate Affaire event—the sweetest in the area.
 Held just before Valentine's Day each year, this popular event features dozens of specialty chocolate vendors, demonstrations, and competitions accompanied by live music entertainment and kids' activities.
 Admission to the event is free, and many of the booths offer free samples of their products, but there are also numerous traditional food vendors on-site selling snacks and beverages throughout the festivities.

 When the winter holidays roll around, Glendale likes to celebrate in a big way; the huge holiday lights display known as Glendale Glitters lasts for about two months.
 Taking place across Historic Downtown Glendale, this annual festival features over 1.5 million twinkling lights decorating the streets and buildings of the district.
 Special events for the festival include Enchanted Evenings—which features family-oriented activities, rides, crafts, and entertainment—and the Balloon Glow and Block Party.
-Glendale Glitters kicks off on the Friday after Thanksgiving each year and runs through the second week in January the following year; the holiday lights remain on from 5 to 10 p.m. each night of the event.
+Glendale Glitters kicks off on the Friday after Thanksgiving each year and runs through the second week of January.
+The holiday lights remain on from 5 to 10 p.m. each night of the event.